-The plot returns with Wichita (Emma Stone), Tallahassee (Woody Harrelson), Columbus (Jesse Eisenberg) and Little Rock (Abigail Breslin), who during those years between the first feature lived with a – dysfunctional – monotonous family surviving in a world. post apocalyptic.
-Their lives didn’t evolve much, but the zombies did.
+The plot returns with Wichita (Emma Stone), Tallahassee (Woody Harrelson), Columbus (Jesse Eisenberg) and Little Rock (Abigail Breslin), who during those years between the first feature, lived with a monotonous - dysfunctional - family surviving in a post apocalyptic world.
+Their lives have not evolved much, but Zombies have.
 There are now different types, which are categorized by their abilities and present new threats.

-When Little Rock gets tired of being treated as a child and all this monotony, she sets out on an adventure in search of people her age, forcing the rest of the group to try to find her and, on the way, cross with dangers, new people and Of course many zombies.
+When Little Rock gets tired of being treated like a child and all that monotony, she decides to go on an adventure in search of people her age, forcing the rest of the gang to try to find her and, on the way, run into dangers, new people and , of course, many zombies.

 The main elements - and even some scenes - are used again here.
-Famous rules, visually flashy moments, and punctual mockery are back.
-The new characters appear as a great reinforcement, without taking away the brilliance of the main group, just giving new arguments for the adventure, but keeping the focus on the strange protagonists who have already captured the audience.
+The famous rules, visually eye-catching moments and punctual fun are back.
+The new characters appear as a great reinforcement, without taking away the shine of the main group, just giving new arguments for the adventure, but keeping the focus on the strange protagonists that have already conquered the audience.

 Zumbilândia: Shoot Twice it does not innovate in its script, it only repeats what had already worked, gradually growing in the correct points.
 Proving that lightning can strike twice in the same place - and perhaps even do more damage - the film is sure to please fans.